atom-extensions/atom-music/README.md

  * **Refactoring:** Structural and technical changes have currently priority.
  * **Active:** Default status.
  * **Fixes only:** The project is maintained at the minimum level to apply at least fixes.
+ * **Takeover:** The project is currently being taked over by another team and will possibly move.
  * **Not maintained:** The project is not maintained any more (ready to take over).

 *Feature requests are welcomed all the time, of course! ;-)*